akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/takeWhile.md

 ## Description

 Pass elements downstream as long as a predicate function returns true and then complete.
-The element for which the predicate returns false is not omitted.
+The element for which the predicate returns false is not emitted.

 ## Example